azat-dev/ios-swift-100-uikit-project-6b/README.md

 - UIKit
 - Storyboards

-I've learned:
+I've repeated:
-- How to use AutoLayout
+- How to use UIActivityController
-- How to VFL (Visual Format Language)
+- How to use UITableViewController
-- How to use anchors to create AutoLayout expressions
+- Howt to use UIAlertController

 ## Preview
 <img src="https://github.com/azat-dev/ios-swift-100-uikit-project-6b/raw/master/preview.gif" width="300px"/>